 Curious what that looks like?
 You can find videos from past events here: (1) Impression video, (2) Cara Antoine (Microsoft), (3) Ard-Pieter de Man (Vrije Universiteit Amsterdam), (4) Bas Touw (Nuon), (5) Andy Sales (CA Technologies).
 You can find pictures from last year’s event here, and videos from past conferences on our video page.

 Who should attend?

-At this event, experts and speakers share their insights to inspire you on leadership in agile organisations.
-During the workshops, participants can experience different leadership approaches.
+Are you a manager in a leading position or a higher civil servant?
+During the event, experts and speakers share their insights to inspire you on agility outside of individual organisations.
+During the workshops, participants can experience different innovation approaches in practice.

 About Agile for Excellence

 The Agile for Excellence (AE) initiative at Leiden University's Centre for Innovation ands its Future Work lab supports organisations with methods for ideation, development and management of products and services.
 We do this through research, advice and education.
 Learn more about our ecosystem and how we work here.

 In order to facilitate the knowledge exchange we divide the event into: (1) keynotes, (2) workshops, and (3) drinks and networking.

 **Program is subject to continuous improvement, stay tuned.

 Where: Leiden University - Campus The Hague, Turfmarkt 99, The Hague

 The regular fee is € 295,- excl.
 VAT.
 Register before September 7th to profit from the early bird discount of € 50,-.